thekangaroofactory/kitems/README.md

 When the module server is launched, it will perform an integrity check to ensure that the data (items) and data model are aligned.

-This is done through the dm_check_integrity() function.
+This is done through the dm_integrity() function.
 If not aligned, the data model will be updated to match with any missing attribute for example.

 ## Item management